Department of Counseling, Leadership, Adult Education, & School Psychology

 Applicants who have not yet graduated should send the transcript with the most recently completed semester’s grades.
 The Graduate College will only calculate an applicant’s GPA after the last long (Spring or Fall) semester of coursework prior to graduation has been completed.
 For example: Applicants who apply for a program that will begin Fall 2016 and expect to graduate in May 2016 should send transcripts with the Fall 2015 grades.
 If transcripts are submitted without this information, applicants will be notified and the application will not be considered complete until the updated transcript has been received.

 The Education- School Improvement Ph.D. program does not require the Graduate Record Exam (GRE).

-All international applicants (non-U.S. citizens) must fulfill the Test of English as a Foreign Language (TOEFL) requirement as identified in the “Admission Documents” section of the graduate catalog.
+English Proficiency exam scores are required to apply if English is not your native language.
 Fluency in reading, speaking, and writing English is expected of all accepted students.
 In order to be eligible for admission into this program, international applicants must submit a TOEFL score of 78 (iBT) or higher or IELTS (Academic) – 6.5 or higher with minimum individual module score of 6.0.

 NOTE: Some programs require specific forms to be used when submitting references and essays.
 Please review the program website listed below.

 Applicants may electronically submit the documents listed above to The Graduate College at http: //www.gradcollege.txstate.edu/rqmt/doc.html.
 Recommendation forms may be sent by the recommender via e-mail to firstname.lastname@example.org.
 Recommenders will need to include the applicant name and date of birth, and preferably an student ID number.

 If you are an international applicant or have international components to your application, please visit the International Student web page for other admission requirements that may apply to this program.